-Home » Las Vegas Sportsbooks And Hotels 2023 » Paris Sportsbook Review
+Home » Las Vegas Hotels & In-Casino Betting 2025 » Paris Sportsbook Review

-A unique architectural aspect of the Paris Las Vegas, which opened more than two decades ago, is that the back legs of its Eiffel Tower come down through the ceiling onto the casino floor.
-A classic casino and one which is a must-see for many tourists in the City of Lights.
-But this is not only due to the hotel’s unique design but also because of it’s impressive sportsbook offering.
+A unique architectural aspect of Paris Las Vegas, which opened more than two decades ago, is that the back legs of its Eiffel Tower structure extend through the ceiling and onto the casino floor.
+It remains a classic casino destination and a must-see stop for many visitors to the City of Lights.
+That appeal comes not only from the hotel’s distinctive theming, but also from its impressive Caesars Race and Sportsbook at Paris Las Vegas.

-But it’s not the only feature unique to this centrally located resort.
-Most attractions, including the Paris sportsbook and Las Vegas betting, are easily accessible from the Strip, placing it among the most popular pedestrian destinations for tourists and guests.
-The huge property — including the darkly lit gaming area — is meant to evoke an evening in Paris.
-They have done that well.
+This centrally located resort offers much more than a photogenic skyline.
+Most attractions, including the sportsbook and key Las Vegas betting options, are easily accessible from the Strip, making it one of the most popular pedestrian spots for both tourists and hotel guests.
+The expansive property — featuring a warmly lit gaming area — is designed to capture the feeling of an evening in Paris, and it succeeds.

 One of the closest books for pedestrians from the Strip